arp242/goatcounter/README.markdown

 ### Deploy scripts and such

-- ["StackScript" for Linode][stackscript]; you can also use this for other Alpine Linux machines.
+- ["StackScript" for Linode][stackscript]; Alpine Linux VPS; you can also use this for other Alpine Linux machines.

   If you don't have a Linode account yet then consider using my [referral URL][linode] and I'll get some kickback from Linode :-)